julianlam/feps/fep/9f9f/fep-9f9f.md

 ## Ordering

-ActivityPub requires `OrderedCollection` to be presented in [reverse chronological order][AP-Collections], though in practice some ordered collections are presented in forward chronological order.
+ActivityPub states that an `OrderedCollection` MUST be presented in [reverse chronological order][AP-Collections].
+In practice, however, some ordered collections are presented in forward chronological order, and an erratum was proposed that limits this requirement to collections defined in the ActivityPub specification (`inbox`, `outbox`, `followers`, `following`, `liked`, `likes` and `shares`).

 ## Filtering